Steady-state dynamics of quantum frequency combs in microring resonators: Frequency comb generation in microring resonators

 including the introduction of the frequency detunings with

-While the pump mode in the resonator $\alpha_p$ is increased by the input mode $b_\mathrm{in}$, the signal and idler modes $\alpha_s$ and $\alpha_i$ increase in dependency of $\alpha_p$ and the optical nonlinearity $g_\mathrm{opt}$.
-However, each mode is attenuated due to the losses $\Gamma=\gamma+\kappa$ and due to the detunings $\Delta_j$ that are described with the equations \ref{equ:signal_Detuning}-\ref{equ:pump_Detuning}.
+While the pump mode in the resonator $\alpha_p$ is increased by the input mode $b_\mathrm{in}$, the signal and idler modes $\alpha_s$ and $\alpha_i$ increase in dependence of $\alpha_p$ and the optical nonlinearity $g_\mathrm{opt}$.
+However, each mode is attenuated due to the losses $\Gamma=\gamma+\kappa$ and due to the detunings $\Delta_j$ that are described with equations \ref{equ:signal_Detuning}-\ref{equ:pump_Detuning}.
 Each detuning equation includes the SPM and XPM effects, which depend on the amplitudes of all interacting modes.
-In the following, we focus on an operation below threshold where $\alpha_p \gg \alpha_s, \alpha_i$ and thus, we neglect the SPM and XPM influences caused by the signal and idler modes. \\ Following \cite{PhysRevLett.134.123802}, we have further included thermal influences within the frequency detuning terms using the thermal nonlinearity $g_\mathrm{th} = \hbar\omega_p^2 n_\mathrm{eff}\gamma_{\mathrm{abs}} a_\mathrm{th} / 2 k L_\mathrm{eff}$, where $\gamma_{\mathrm{abs}}$ is the absorption loss rate, $a_\mathrm{th}$ is the temperature coefficient and $k$ is the thermal conductivity.
-Consequently, the optical and thermal nonlinearities respectively contribute to optical and thermal SPM and XPM effects.\\ To analyse the dynamics of the classical FWM process, we combine the equations of motion for the signal modes in the following matrix form We utilize the nontrivial solution arising from the singularity of the matrix $\mathbf{L}$, which marks the FWM threshold.
+In the following, we focus on an operation below threshold where $\alpha_p \gg \alpha_s, \alpha_i$ and thus we neglect the SPM and XPM influences caused by the signal and idler modes.
+It is important to note that for complex multimode dynamics the SPM and XPM influences needs to be included for each mode individually, which however requires a numerical investigation and is beyond the scope of this work.\\ Following \cite{PhysRevLett.134.123802}, we have further included thermal influences within the frequency detuning terms using the thermal nonlinearity $g_\mathrm{th} = \hbar\omega_p^2 n_\mathrm{eff}\gamma_{\mathrm{abs}} a_\mathrm{th} / 2 k L_\mathrm{eff}$, where $\gamma_{\mathrm{abs}}$ is the absorption loss rate, $a_\mathrm{th}$ is the temperature coefficient and $k$ is the thermal conductivity.
+Consequently, the optical and thermal nonlinearities contribute to optical and thermal SPM and XPM effects, respectively.\\ To analyze the dynamics of the classical FWM process, we combine the equations of motion for the signal modes in the matrix form We utilize the nontrivial solution arising from the singularity of the matrix $\mathbf{L}$, which marks the FWM threshold.
 By setting $\det\left(\mathbf{L}\right)=0$ and solving for $\alpha_{p}$, we determine the necessary pump mode threshold power to

 This equation is not the final solution for the threshold power, since it still depends on each mode via the detuning terms $\Delta_i$ and $\Delta_s$.
 However, in the case of perfect resonance these detunings in equation \ref{equ:threshold_simp} vanish an the minimum required threshold for the FWM process can be determined from the steady-state solution of equation \ref{equ:eqm_pump} and the definition of $b_\mathrm{in}$, resulting in